drupol/not-a-number.io/_posts/drupal/2018-07-10-registry-on-steroids.md

 * In the custom module: `mymodule_preprocess_marquee__july__tuesday(&$variables, $hook)`
 * In the theme: `seven_preprocess_marquee__july__tuesday(&$variables, $hook)`

-Drupal includes a very nice and handy template file detection system by splitting the theme name at each '__' (double underscores), starting from the right.
+Drupal includes a very nice and handy template file detection system by splitting the theme name at each `__` (_double underscores_), starting from the right.

 In this particular case, you could create 2 templates `marquee--july--tuesday.tpl.php` and another `marquee--july.tpl.php`, those templates will be automatically picked up by Drupal at the right time.